jamesnyika/hashi/README.md

  * Can be used across datacenters, securing links cross them while having configuration specific to each datacenter captured in its KV store.

  * Visibility through the consul web application improves the user experience in seeing and managing services, including adding/removing intentions.

+ ..and lot more

 ### How it was done